naddison36/crypto-beasts/README.md

 # Crypto Beasts

-A Blockchain-based trading card game that uses Scratch for the UI and Loom for the Ethereum smart contracts.
+A Blockchain-based card game that uses [Scratch](https://scratch.mit.edu/) for the UI and [Loom](https://loomx.io/) for the Ethereum smart contracts.

 ## Prerequisite